jupyterlab/jupyterlab/packages/services/README.md

 to allow for easy categorization and searching of sessions.

 The primary usecase of a session is to enable persisting a connection to a kernel.
-For example, a notebook viewer may start a session with session name of the notebook's file path.
+For example, a notebook viewer may start a session with session path of the notebook's file path.
 When a browser is refreshed, the notebook viewer can connect to the same kernel by asking the server for the session corresponding with the notebook file path.